Be ready for polls; show thief sting of honeybees: Uddhav tells supporters | Politics

 A day after the Election Commission recognized the rival faction led by Eknath Shinde as the real Shiv Sena, Uddhav Thackeray on Saturday asked his supporters to teach a lesson to the ''thief'' who stole the party's `bow and arrow' symbol.
 Addressing party workers outside the Thackeray residence `Matoshree' in suburban Bandra from a car with sunroof, he said they should start preparing for elections.

-The EC decision, which deprived Uddhav of the control of the party founded by his father late Bal Thackeray in 1966, came at a time when elections to the Brihanmumbai Municipal Corporation are long due.
+Assembly elections are due in Maharashtra in October 2024.
+But the EC decision, which deprived Uddhav of the control of the party founded by his father late Bal Thackeray in 1966, came at a time when elections to the Brihanmumbai Municipal Corporation and some other municipal corporations are long due.

+Civic elections in Mumbai are very crucial as the cash-rich BMC has been the bastion of the Shiv Sena for more than two decades. ''I am not demoralized, and I am banking on your support.
+You are my strength,'' Thackeray told his supporters.

-Thackeray said the Bharatiya Janata Party (BJP) and Prime Minister Narendra Modi should know that they will never be able to finish off the Shiv Sena despite using the state machinery which has become their slave.
+The Bharatiya Janata Party (BJP) and Prime Minister Narendra Modi should know that they will never be able to finish off the Shiv Sena despite using the state machinery which has become their slave, he said.

 ''Are you scared?
 I have nothing to give you now,'' he asked the gathering.